SolutionsByAbhi/ai-agent-orchestration-platform/README.md

-Here’s  a  **polished,  high‑impact, Microsoft‑caliber  README**  for  your **AI  Agent  Orchestration  Platform** —  written  to  feel like  something  straight  out of  Azure  AI  Foundry or  a  Copilot  engineering team  repo.
-It  positions  your  project as  a  **serious,  production‑ready, multi‑agent  AI  system**  with a  visual  console  and cloud‑native  architecture.

- ---

  #  🤖  **AI Agent  Orchestration  Platform**
  ###  *A  production‑grade, event‑driven,  multi‑agent  AI  system built  on  Azure  Functions, Durable  Workflows,  and  Azure OpenAI  —  with  a real‑time  Agent  Console  UI.*